 6. Random foreign dude that studies every detail and asks a lot of questions

 Usually a white or blue belt, this guy takes proficient notes, calculating every detail of every class ever.
 He is definitely the nerd of the class, asking questions about the smallest details of each position.
 He is the one the tends to correct you if you miss one small detail of what the coach taught.

 He owns a tattered version of Jiu-jitsu University by Saulo Ribero or some other reading materials AND knows all the names of certain positions in English, Japanese, Chinese, and Portuguese.
 He constantly talks about the videos he saw from Marcelo Garcia or some DVD he got passed from some guy using Baidu pan (like google drive in China).
 He goes to class EVERY SINGLE DAY, is frequently seen and has set up mats at his house so he can practice more all the time.

 This guy is a subset of the random foreign dude, but he evolved into a purple, brown, or even black belt.
 He’s super cool and collected, smart about BJJ, and usually teaches.
 He’s super intimidating on the mats and taps everything and everyone.
 But off the mats, his swag factor goes to 0.
 He’s usually watching anime, playing Magic the gathering, or some other game/thing associated with nerdiness.
 If it wasn’t for the fact he could choke you to death or put you in a footlock in .5 seconds, you would be clowning him all day every day.

 These are just some of the people that I’ve noticed that come into the BJJ gym.
 Which one are you?
 Who did I miss?
-Let me know in the comments!
+Let me know in the comments or on Instagram!